-This review focuses on chapter 6 of Better than Carrots or Sticks: Restorative Practices for Positive Classroom Management by Dominique Smith, Douglas Fisher and Nancy Frey.
-Find reviews of previous chapters linked at my Books that Leave an Impression page.
-Find the chapter 5 review here.
+This review focuses on chapter 6 of Better Than Carrots or Sticks: Restorative Practices for Positive Classroom Management by Dominique Smith, Douglas Fisher and Nancy Frey.
+Find reviews of previous chapters linked below:

 I can honestly say that this has been a fantastic year.
 School has not been the same level of stress as past years.
 That doesn’t mean I haven’t had my moments of stress.
 But, in general, I seem to be present much more than previous years.
 As I reflect, my work toward creating a restorative mindset simply in my daily interactions with students is a big reason why I am in a much better place this year.